Growing beyond conventional science.

 How we target it

-Signs of inadequate nutrition
+Signs of nutrient gaps

 How it affects your hair